maju-degrandi/web-development---final-project/README.md

 <img src="https://user-images.githubusercontent.com/82612544/234600077-f9ad1c50-9993-46e3-9940-7b80fc1bc8bb.png" alt="cover" height="200px">

 > A plant store that connects people with nature and themselves, for a greener world.

+## Requerimentos
+### Especificados:
+* The system must have 2 types of users: Clients and Administrators
+* Administrators are responsible for registering/managing administrators, customers, and products/services provided.
+The application already comes with an account admin with password admin.
+* Customers are users who access the system to buy products/services.
+* The admin record includes, at least: name, id, phone, email.
+* Each customer's record includes, at least: name, id, address, phone, email
+* Product/services records include, at least: name, id, photo, description, price, quantity (in stock), quantity sold.
+* Your store may sell products, services or both (you decide)
+* Selling Products (or services): Products are selected, their quantity chosen, and are included in a cart.
+Products are purchased using a credit card number (any number is accepted by the system).
+The quantity of product sold is subtracted from the quantity in stock and added to the quantity sold.
+Carts are emptied only on payment or by customers.
+* Product/Service Management: Administrators can create/update/read/delete (crud) new products and services.
+For example, they can change the stock quantity.
+* Your functionality: Create a functionality that is specific to your application.
+It does not have to be something complicated.
+For instance, if you are selling cars, you may allow users to use an accelerator to hear how each car engine roars up and down.
+* The system must provide accessibility requirements and provide good usability.
+The system must be responsive, meaning that it should complete assigned tasks within a reasonable time.
+### Coletados pelo grupo:

+## Descrição do projeto

+## Comentários sobre o código

+## Plano de teste

+## Resultados dos testes

+## Procedimentos de construção

+## Problemas

+## Comentários adicionais

 ### Ajustes e melhorias